petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 Use the `DELETE` method with the `StructuredContent` service to delete an article.
 The `StructuredContents_DELETE_ById.[java|sh]` script/class example uses the article's `id` to delete it.

 !!! important
-   When you delete web content articles using the REST API, it's deleted permanently, without using the [Liferay DXP Recycle Bin](../../../content-authoring-and-management/recycle-bin/recycle-bin-overview.md).
+   When you delete articles using the REST API, it's deleted permanently, without using the [Liferay DXP Recycle Bin](../../../content-authoring-and-management/recycle-bin/recycle-bin-overview.md).

 Commands: